Sergix/sergix.dev/src/pages/blog/hope.md

 Within the depths of my eyes,
 Blind to the sunset that approaches.

-Reach! reach, reach,
+Reach!

 Reach aloft and seize the fading light!
 Free my captive being.
 Rupture these shackles!